Service Opportunities

 The Gathering Place

-The Gathering Place is a stimulating, loving and fun venue that offers a variety of activities for members of the parish community who suffer significant memory loss or dementia caused by Alzheimer’s, stroke, or other form of cognitive dysfunction.
-It meets the third Friday of each month from 10:00 am to 1:30 pm.
-The Gathering Place is a partnership between SJV and CarePartners Texas.
+The Gathering Place is a joyful, welcoming ministry that offers a safe and stimulating environment for those experiencing memory loss or dementia due to Alzheimer’s, stroke, or other form of cognitive challenges.
+It meets the third Friday of each month from 10:00 am to 1:30 pm in the Activity Center Dining Room.

 Volunteer Responsibilities: Each volunteer is assigned to one participant per meeting and is responsible for helping with the scheduled activities for the day.
-The meetings take place the third Friday of each month from 10:00 am to 1:30 pm.

 Commitment: Flexible.